-Basically, making small changes to your page (blocks of text, etc) may be completely ignored and thus not help you out at all.
+Basically, making small changes to your page (blocks of text, one image) may be completely ignored and thus not help you out at all.

-However, if you take a page and overhaul the content to update it for the modern day (and potentially even writing it on a new better-optimized URL and then redirecting the old one), you can see a measurable uptick in traffic.
+However, if you overhaul and update most of the content of a page that still provides value to a modern-day audience, you can see a measurable uptick in traffic.
 Here’s one example that I did:

-Based off this (and others agree), you may be better served to go back and overhaul content that ranks ok (think bottom of the first page or top of the second page) and see a rankings boost from that, coupled with new outreach.
+Based on this (and others agree), you may be better served to go back and overhaul content that ranks ok (think the bottom of the first page or top of the second page) and see a rankings boost from that, coupled with new outreach.